youtiao-im/youtiao/doc/install/README.md

 ## 0. Important Notes

 This installation guide was created for and tested on **CentOS 7** operating systems.
+It will not install Youtiao app, but only make a node ready for Capistrano deployment.

 ## 1. Add System Users